devejosh/ffmpeg-wrapper/readme.md

 ## 🤝 Contributing

-We welcome contributions!
 Here’s how you can help:
 1. Fork the repo.
 2. Create a new branch.
 3. Implement your changes.
 4. Submit a pull request.

-I'll’ll review your PR and merge if it fits.
+I'll review your PR and merge if it fits.

 ---